-Data format and content requirements for the development of interconnection-wide cases are broken into two data types: steady state and dynamic.
+Data format and content requirements for the development of interconnection-wide cases are broken into two data types: steady-state and dynamic.
 An additional data requirements section is provided to address the modeling of contingencies and remedial action schemes.

-In consideration of including Planned Facilities in submitted data, the following guidelines should be followed:
+In consideration of including Planned Facilities in submitted data, follow these guidelines: